 To obtain an instrument locker, you must stop by the Concerts Office in 4-243 and speak with Jillian Scales (email@example.com).
 You will need to fill out a locker agreement and have your ID card activated in order to gain access to the locker suites.
 You will be assigned a locker based on your instrument's size on a first come, first served basis.
 It is possible to share lockers and those interested in doing so should come to the Concerts Office together.
 Lockers must be vacated by the end of the spring semester.
 Any contents left in the lockers after the last day of classes will be disposed of.

 There are eight practice rooms located in a suite in building 4 (4-260) that are available for practice.
 Each room has either an upright or baby grand piano that are tuned on a regular basis.

 Access to the practice room suite is by ID card only.
 During the audition period, the practice room suite will be open to all.
 Once auditions are complete, all students who are members of any of the performance ensembles (including CMS and Emerson) will have access to this suite.
 In addition to the music section practice room, some of the campus dormitories have small practice rooms.
 Two practice rooms are located on the 4th floor of the Stratton Student Center and are available to all MIT community members with an ID.

 Music classrooms, located on the first floor of building 4, can be reserved for chamber music rehearsals and coachings.
-A member from each group will need to speak with Julie McClure in Music and Theater Arts Headquarters to reserve a room and gain access.
+A member from each group will need to speak with Stephanie Muto in Music and Theater Arts Headquarters to reserve a room and gain access.